-Traveling to Monteverde from Montezuma isn’t very difficult or expensive.
-You don’t have to book private transportation.
+Traveling from Montezuma to Monteverde isn’t very difficult or expensive.
+You don’t even have to book private transportation.
 We did a little research and figured it out on our own which saved us a lot of money!

 Cost of Traveling from Montezuma to Monteverde

 It cost a total of around $7 and took around 6 hours.
 By contrast, private transfers booked through a tour agency in town were around $30.